prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 <br>
 # Data Cleaning & Transformation - SQL <a name="data-DCT"></a>

-We created an *empty_table* named **loan_applications** with specified columns and datatypes to match the columns of the excel dataset.
+We created an *empty_table* named **loan_applications** with specified columns and datatypes to match the columns of the excel dataset while importing it.

-Importing the *excel dataset* into the SQL database by
+Import the *excel dataset* into the SQL database by

 * Right click on Tables and select *Table Data Import Wizard*.
 * Select the file path and click on "Next".